-Stock-driven storage, as well as schedule-driven storage, receives materials and stores them when materials arrive from its up-stream supplier.
+Stock-driven storage (see Figure 3), as well as schedule-driven storage, receives materials and saves them when materials arrive from its up-stream supplier.
 While schedule-driven storage provides materials through the orders received from the planner, the stock-driven storage provides the materials from a particular supplier's buffer.
-Stock-driven storage

-Figure10: Stock-driven Storage
+Stock-driven storage receives materials and saves them, when materials arrive from the up-stream suppliers.
+Stock-driven storage continuously observes the stock volume in a particular chain member.
+When the materials volume in the target supplier becomes lower than the stock-replenishment level, this storage generates a delivery order and sends it to the attached deliverer.
+It stops working when the volume of materials at the specified suppliers reaches or exceeds the stock-volume level.